Grossglockner Races: 1939

 The course on the north side of the Glockner Massif with a maximum gradient of 12% covers an altitude difference of 1.285m.
 But because the start itself was at 1.145 m, and the highest point at 2.400 m, a worsening of engine performance became evident due to the thin air.
-And then with bad and constantly changing weather the race technicians were really put through their paces.
-In respect of weather, the Grossglockner is unfortunately by no means timid.
-Sun, rain or fog can alternate often within minutes.
+Weather conditions can quickly change in Grossglockner.
 Thus the third and last event on the mountain, on August 6, 1939, suffered severely under this capriciousness.

 During training, in dry weather, Hans Stuck drove in an Auto Union and at 8:59,6 minutes set a new record (84,7 km per hour).
-Among the motorcycles it was always the DKW racing motorcycles that achieved the fasted training times.
+Among the motorcycles it was always the DKW racing motorcycles that achieved the fastest training times.

-On the day of the race the Grossglockner showed itself in its worst mood.
-Following grey thunderstorms in the morning, the loveliest high-summer weather prevailed at noon, but at the start of the race this turned into rain and fog.
-The fog was so thick that visibility was hardly 20 metres.
-The average speed then also told the tale all too clearly: Martin Schneeweiss (DKW), winner of the 250cc class - 63,04 km per hour – even beating the DKW works rider Walfried Winkler; Leonhard Faßl (NSU), winner of the 350cc class - 62,87 km per hour; Georg Mittenwald (DKW), winner of the 500cc class - 66.85 km per hour, the best sportscar time was driven by Polensky from Berlin in a BMW (67,45 km per hour), among the racing cars it was Hermann Lang in a Mercedes-Benz with 75,09 km per hour, who as overall winner became the German Hill Climb Champion.
-Hans Stuck in an Auto Union achieved second place with 74,88 km per hour.
+On the day of the race the Grossglockner showed its worst climate change.
+Following grey thunderstorms in the morning, the high-summer weather prevailed at noon, but at the start of the race this turned into rain and fog.
+The fog was so thick that visibility was barely 20 meters.
+The average speed then, provided the details all too clearly: Martin Schneeweiss (DKW), winner of the 250cc class - 63,04km per hour – beating DKW works rider Walfried Winkler; Leonhard Faßl (NSU), winner of the 350cc class - 62,87km per hour; Georg Mittenwald (DKW), winner of the 500cc class - 66.85km per hour, the fastest sportscar time was driven by Polensky from Berlin in a BMW (67,45km per hour), among the racing cars it was Hermann Lang in a Mercedes-Benz with 75,09km per hour, who as the overall winner became the German Hill Climb Champion.
+Hans Stuck in an Auto Union achieved second place with a record of 74,88km per hour.

-The Second World War broke out a little later and the Grossglockner never again was conquered in race speed.
+The Second World War in the following days after the event and the Grossglockner has never again, conquered in race speed.